home-assistant/addons/letsencrypt/DOCS.md

   provider: ""
 ```

-In addition add the fields according to the credentials required by your dns provider:
+In addition add the fields according to the credentials required by your DNS provider:

 ```yaml